damian-pastorini/reldens-docs/installation.md

 IMPORTANT: if you remove the `install.lock` file from the root folder, and re-run the process (`node .`), you will get the installation guide that will help you to install Reldens.

-### Changing environment variables:
+### Changing environment variables on runtime:

-For example for the log level:
+For example, change the log level:

 ```
 // linux, gitbash: